 TUS is part of the Disability Access Route to Education (DARE) national admissions scheme that allocates reduced points places to eligible school leavers under 23 years old as of 1st January 2018, with specific learning difficulties, health conditions and/or disabilities.

 TUS is committed to helping such students to avail of our courses.

 Before choosing a course, applicants should contact the relevant Department to discuss the nature and demands of the course and to also consider long-term suitability for a future career.
-In the LIT prospectus the contact details for each Programme Leader is listed with the course information.
+In our prospectus the contact details for each Programme Leader is listed with the course information.